Scalar curvature and Futaki invariant of K\"ahler metrics with cone singularities along a divisor: Introduction and the statement of the results

 and may be called the \textbf{log Futaki invariant} (cf.~\S \ref{sclgkstab}, particularly Theorem \ref{dfdiff}).
 As in the case of the (classical) Futaki invariant, $\text{Fut}_{D,\beta}$ is expected to vanish on \kah classes which contain a \ke or constant scalar curvature \kah metric with cone singularities along $D$ with cone angle $2 \pi \beta$.\footnote{This certainly holds for \ke metrics on Fano manifolds; see \cite[Theorem 2.1]{sw} and also \cite[Theorem 7]{cds3}.}

-Now, in view of the work of Donaldson \cite{dongauge, donproj1, dontoric}, we are naturally led to the idea of replacing the ample $-K_X$ by an arbitrary ample line bundle $L$, on a manifold $X$ that is not necessarily Fano, and consider the constant scalar curvature K\"ahler metrics in $c_1 (L)$ with cone singularities along a smooth effective divisor $D$ (cf.~Remark \ref{csmetcurr}).
+Now, in view of the work of Donaldson \cite{dongauge, donproj1, dontoric}, we are naturally led to the idea of replacing the ample $-K_X$ by an arbitrary ample line bundle $L$, on a general smooth projective variety $X$, and consider the constant scalar curvature K\"ahler metrics in $c_1 (L)$ with cone singularities along a divisor $D$ (cf.~Remark \ref{csmetcurr}).
 Conically singular metrics having the constant scalar curvature can be defined as follows.

 \begin{definition} A \kah metric $\omega_{sing}$ with cone singularities along $D$ with cone angle $2 \pi \beta$ is said to be of \textbf{constant scalar curvature K\"ahler} or $\textbf{cscK}$ if its scalar curvature $S(\omega_{sing})$, which is a well-defined smooth function on $X \setminus D$, satisfies $S(\omega_{sing}) = \cst$ on $X \setminus D$. \end{definition}